CtrlK

 Completeness

-Clearly answers both 'what' (ensures code follows security best practices, identifies vulnerabilities) and 'when' with explicit triggers ('Use when implementing authentication or authorization, handling user input or file uploads, or creating new API endpoints').
+Clearly answers both 'what' (ensures code follows security best practices, identifies potential vulnerabilities) and 'when' with an explicit 'Use when' clause listing three specific trigger scenarios (authentication/authorization, user input/file uploads, new API endpoints).

 3 / 3